labctl/labctl-docs/docs/guide/roadmap.md

 These are more ideas of where labctl could go than a roadmap.
 Input welcome 😉

 - Add more state & telemetry options to the frontend.
 - Add manual links & nodes not part of the topo file.
-(Link topologies, show external testers etc)
+(Link multiple topologies, show external testers etc)
 - Update the topology on file changes
 - Remove some dependencies to get it running on more platforms (Linux today)